hnky/blog/iot-edge-custom-vision-jetson-nano.md

 # Create your own vision alerting system with IoT Edge, Azure Custom Vision and a Jetson Nano

-In this article I will guide you throught the steps needed to create your own object alertings system running on an edge device.
+In this article I will guide you through the steps needed to create your own object alerting system running on an edge device.
 For this we will use a NVidia Jetson Nano, the Azure Custom Vision service and Azure IoT Edge.

-The goal is to process the camera frames localy on the Jetson Nano and only send a message to the cloud when the detected object hits a certain confidence threshold.
+The goal is to process the camera frames locally on the Jetson Nano and only send a message to the cloud when the detected object hits a certain confidence threshold.

 ![](https://raw.githubusercontent.com/hnky/blog/master/images/ai-vision.jpg)